Open Source · Apache 2.0

 $ bash ~/.prismor/scripts/init.sh .

-This launches an interactive wizard where you choose enforcement mode, toggle detection rules, and select agents.
+Launches an interactive wizard where you choose enforcement mode, toggle detection rules, and select agents.
+Also enables feed auto-updates via git pull.

 2. Verify Installation